darthsebulba04/homeassistant/INSTALL.md

 ## Installing Home Assistant
 Installing [Home Assistant] is as easy as following their [installation guide].

-It's pretty straight forward.
+It's pretty straight forward and well written.

 ## Installing Add-ons/integrations
-The following three add-ons are installed using the supervisor add-on store.
+The add-ons are installed using the supervisor add-on store and the integrations are added under Configuration > Integrations .

 ### GPIO RF
 This is an add-on I created to get the codes from the RF remote.